zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 Award.
 Chuck was specifically recognized for all his contributions related to ACCOLEDS, the COPPUL data group -- congratulations Chuck.

-That\'s all for this year.
+That's all for this year.